Authors

 Timothy Graves

-Timothy Graves studied English and Drama at The University of Exeter.
-He has also published a short story, Bright Fire of Morning in The Mechanics Institute Review 8 and completed his Master’s degree in Creative Writing at Birkbeck college, University of London in 2012.
-His debut novel, Home Jihad, was published in 2010 and shortlisted for The Polari First Book Prize and his second novel, Pharmakeia. was published in 2016.
-His first stage play, Among Angels, directed by Peter Taylor, opened for a 4-week run at The Courtyard Theatre, Hoxton, in April 2019.
-Timothy lives in London.
+Timothy lives in London and studied English and drama at the University of Exeter.
+He has also published a short story, Bright Fire of Morning in The Mechanics Institute Review and completed his master’s degree in Creative Writing at Birkbeck college, University of London in 2012.

 Michael Harth

-Michael Harth (1926-2016) was a founding member of Gay Authors Workshop.
-His stories have appeared in various gay publications, as far back as Quorum, one of the earliest gay magazines.
 He wrote the words and music for Going Gay, a revue produced on the Edinburgh Festival Fringe and later in London, while his one-act science-fiction musical, Briefer Encounters, was put on with two other one-acters during Gay Pride week in the 1990s.
-He edited and contributed to Lightning Fingers, a symposium on the British composer-pianist Billy Mayerl.

 Joseph Hucknall

-Has contributed to Gazebo and defunct minor poetry publications, following his first work, A Splendid Book for Lucky Children written at age fourteen and understandably never making it into print.
-Read his Memoirs, A Life’s Tales, for greater insight and revelations from boy to man.
+Has contributed to Gazebo and other now defunct minor poetry publications, following his first work, A Splendid Book for Lucky Children written at age fourteen and understandably never making it into print.

 Jeremy Kingston